Central Iftar on de Brug

 Iftar is the meal with which Muslims worldwide break their fast during the holy month of Ramadan.
 This fasting, also known as sawm, is a central part of Islam and symbolises self-discipline, gratitude and spiritual growth.
 The iftar traditionally begins with eating dates and water or milk, followed by a shared meal with family, friends and the wider community.

 Although iftar has religious origins, it is also a cultural and social moment that celebrates togetherness and hospitality.
 It offers an opportunity to strengthen mutual bonds, discuss essential values and celebrate diversity.
 Especially in mixed communities, the collective breaking of the fast contributes to understanding and connection.
+Come to learn more about Islam or to help build an inclusive culture at our university.

 Programme